-Marketing Graphs are specific to Ads, and give you a visualization of the performance of your marketing efforts.
+Like Sales Graphs, Marketing Graphs are specific to Ads, and give you a visualization of the performance of your marketing efforts.

 Ad Costs $: this is the cost of Amazon Sponsored Products Ads for that product or product line for the specified date range.
 Amazon reports this number daily, and we collect it from Amazon.
 The number we get from Amazon tends to be a little higher than the final cost of Amazon Sponsored Products Ads, because Amazon adjusts the number down over the following 2-3 days based on cancelling the cost of clicks they find to be “false” clicks – where someone clicked your ad multiple times or clicks were made for incorrect reasons.
 Note that we also adjust the numbers based on adjustments from Amazon.